Your bag is empty

 - Panic attacks

-CBD infused edibles may cause the following side effects:
+CBD-infused edibles may cause the following side effects:

 - Low blood pressure